rileyjmurray/sageopt/ROADMAP.md

 ## Add tests for constraint violations (coniclifts)

-This is a high-priority task.
+This is a low-priority task.

 The ability to compute constraint violations was added pretty late in the coniclifts development process.
-This is an important feature, and one that needs to be tested.
-Some constraints only require very basic tests (e.g. violations of elementwise inequality constraints), while others have much more complicated behavior.
-The primal and dual conditional sage cones are yet to be tested.
+Linear equations and inequalities, and SAGE cones have tests.
+Should add tests for other SetMembership constraints, and for some nonlinear atoms (such as vector2norm, or exp).

 ## Populate the design_notes folder.